khairil-izwani/docker-webservlet-console/README.md

 If you copy this jar to somewhere else or to container, you will need to copy the libs folder as well.

-*Due to some issue, it's not (yet) possible to run this jar successfully as a single jar together with its dependencies via maven plugins unless this is done via Eclipse IDE via export -> as runnable jar -> package*
+*Due to some issue, it's not (yet) possible to run this jar successfully as a single jar together with its dependencies via maven plugins.
+But this can be done easily via Eclipse*

+To create a single jar via Eclipse,
+   1. Right click a project
+   2. Choose Export
+   3. Choose Java
+   4. Choose Runnable Jar file
+   5. Select Launcher class from Launch configuration dropdown
+   6. Choose 'Package required libraries into generated JAR'